ximenaGdur/Lince-Web-App/design/readme.md

     rooms[roomCode].getPlayerScore(player) -= 50

 sendMessage({
-    "Type": "handleMatchResponse",
+    "type": "handleMatchResponse",
-    "From": "server",
+    "from": "server",
-    "To": player,
+    "to": player,
-    "When": "When the server tells player if their match was correct or not", "Score": rooms[roomCode].getPlayerScore(player)
+    "when": "When the server tells player if their match was correct or not", "Score": rooms[roomCode].getPlayerScore(player)
 })